-See the best-selling novel The Curious Incident of the Dog in the Night-Time come to life at the Gielgud Theatre from 24 June.
+See the best-selling novel The Curious Incident of the Dog in the Night-Time come to life at the Gielgud Theatre.

 The latest in a stream of excellent adaptations to be staged in London (War Horse, Nation, His Dark Materials), The Curious Incident of the Dog in the Night-Time is a darkly comic, moving tale told from one boy's unique perspective.